-1. Variables and assignments used to customize selection and operation of the tools.

-2. include default.conf Read the second of the two configuration files included with the tools.
-This file records the target configuration in variables DTARGET , DOBJECT , and DFP , and DENVIRON , and is updated automatically during installation or by dctrl -t .
-3. include user.conf ASCII file to be created by the user to set, for example, default -X options and optimizations, additional default include files and libraries, default preprocessor macros, etc. 4. ements using DTARGET , DOBJECT , and DFP to set options and flags, to different targets.
-Also selection of tools if not customized above.
-5. include \$DENVIRON.conf This optional file sets options for a specific target operating system.
-See A.3.1 DENVIRON Configuration Variable , p.577.
-6. dcc, dplus section Standard options to be used unless overridden by \$UFLAGS2 .
-To be set by the user in the user.conf configuration file. \$DFLAGS As described in 2.3.1 Environment Variables Recognized by the Compiler , p.
-15, \$DFLAGS is a convenient way to set an environment variable for widely used options.
-Because it follows \$UFLAGS1 , an option in \$DFLAGS will override the same option in \$UFLAGS1 . \$ All arguments from the command line (-t , -WD , and -WC options are not re-processed).
-Options here will override the same options in both \$UFLAGS1 and \$DFLAGS . \$UFLAGS2 Overrides for \$UFLAGS1 , \$DFLAGS , and the command line.
+- 1. Variables and assignments used to customize selection and operation of the tools.
+2. include Read the second of the two configuration files included with the default.conf tools.
+This file records the target configuration in variables DTARGET, DOBJECT, and DFP, and DENVIRON, and is updated automatically during installation or by dctrl -t.
+3. include ASCII file to be created by the user to set, for example, default user.conf -X options and optimizations, additional default include files and libraries, default preprocessor macros, etc. 4.
+Switch and other statements using DTARGET, DOBJECT, and DFP to set options and flags, especially with respect to different targets.
+Also selection of tools if not customized above. include 5.
+This optional file sets options for a specific target operating system.
+SDENVIRON.conf See A.3.1 DENVIRON Configuration Variable, p.555. - 6. dcc, dplus section Standard options to be used unless overridden by \$UFLAGS2.
+To be set by the user in the user.conf configuration file. \$UFLAGS1 \$DFLAGS As described in 2.3.1 Environment Variables Recognized by the Compiler, p.15, \$DFLAGS is a convenient way to set an environment variable for widely used options.
+Because it follows \$UFLAGS1, an option in \$DFLAGS will override the same option in \$UFLAGS1. \$ All arguments from the command line (-t, -WD, and -WC options are not re-processed).
+Options here will override the same options in both \$UFLAGS1 and \$DFLAGS. \$UFLAGS2 Overrides for \$UFLAGS1, \$DFLAGS, and the command line.
 To be set by the user in the user.conf configuration file.
-7. das section \$UAFLAGS1 and \$UAFLAGS2 can be set in user.conf to provide \$UAFLAGS1 \$ \$UAFLAGS2 options for the assembler when it is executed explicitly, with \$UFLAGS1 options processed before command-line options and \$UFLAGS2 options processed after.
-8. dld section And similarly, \$ULFLAGS1 and \$ULFLAGS2 can be set in user.conf to \$ULFLAGS1 \$ \$ULFLAGS2 set options for the linker when it is executed explicitly.
+7. das section \$UAFLAGS1 and \$UAFLAGS2 can be set in user.conf to provide options for the assembler when it is executed explicitly, with \$UAFLAGS1 \$UFLAGS1 options processed before command-line options and \$ \$UAFLAGS2 \$UFLAGS2 options processed after.
+8. dld section And similarly, \$ULFLAGS1 and \$ULFLAGS2 can be set in user.conf to set options for the linker when it is executed explicitly. \$ULFLAGS1 \$ \$ULFLAGS2